 Investments within the Joint Venture and Partnership Interests category that do not qualify for inclusion in the “Fixed Income Instruments,” “Common Stocks,” “Real Estate” or “Mortgage Loans” subcategories.

-Reporting should be consistent with the corresponding risk-based capital factor for this investment category (i.e., Other Long-Term Assets).

 Residual Tranches or Interests with Underlying Assets Having Characteristics of:

 Investment in Residual Tranches or Interests should be assigned to the subcategory with the highest underlying asset concentration.
 There shouldn’t be any bifurcation of the underlying assets among the subcategories.